I'm Still Standing: Music video

 In his book, Wild Boy: My Life in Duran Duran, Andy Taylor writes of the experience:

 There were lots of celebrities around in Cannes and one day we discovered that Elton John was in town, filming the video for his song "I'm Still Standing".
 This was before Elton became teetotal, so he was still a steaming party animal.
 We went up to see him at his hotel and spent the afternoon getting blasted on martinis.
 We decided it would be a laugh to get him drunk and we were slinging the drinks down him.
 "Ooh, you are lovely boys," he screeched, loving every minute of it.
 We got him so drunk that eventually he went upstairs and threw a wobbler in his suite.
 It caused all sorts of chaos, but it was a great party.

 The next morning, John awoke with a hangover and wandered into his personal assistant's room – which was "leveled" – and asked him "What happened?"
 His assistant laughed: "You happened!"

-In 2019, the original 16mm film negatives were re-scanned and the computer graphics were recreated, forming a newer remastered version of the promotional video.
+In 2019, Vanderquest digitally restored the promotional video in 4K by re-scanning the original 16mm film negatives, reconstructing the edit from the original camera rushes, and recreating the computer graphics.
 This version of the video serves as the ending to the 2019 biopic Rocketman, with Taron Egerton (portraying John) rotoscoped in to recreate memorable scenes from the original music video.
 It was also re-released standalone on John's YouTube channel.